 Progressive multifocal leukoencephalopathyPML; John Cunningham virus; JCV

-- HIV/AIDS (less common now because of better AIDS treatments).
+- HIV/AIDS (less common cause of PML now because of better management of HIV/AIDS).

 - Cancers, such as leukemia and Hodgkin lymphoma.